The Chelmsford Ballet Company offer professionally taught Company classes throughout the year.

 The classes are held on the first Sunday of every month, with the exception of August and January, at CYGAMS HQ, Meteor Way, Waterhouse Lane, Chelmsford.
 The class dates are shown on our current events calendar page.

-The cost of the classes are £6 for dancing and associate members and £7 for guests
+Cost is £7.00 for dancing and associate members and £8.00 for guests

 Brian trained in London and Paris and danced professionally with Sadlers Wells Opera Ballet and La Grande Ballet Classique de France.
 For 23 years he taught and directed the Student Dance Program at The Arts Educational School in London.